haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 This will display your project directory structure in tree format.It provides lot of shortcuts to navigate through the source tree easily.This is another common thing required for an IDE.
-Check the bellow image to see how it looks like.
+Check the below image to see how it looks like.

 Shortcuts - I mapped the following keys in .vimrc file to show and hide the